keynekassapa13/Sign-Language-Recognition/tensorflow_inception/README.md

 ## Run this example
 1. Put image dataset in ./{dataset_name}.
 E.g., ./flower_dataset
 2. In train.sh set --image_dir={dataset_name}
+    * If you want to run tensorboard, use: tensorboard --logdir ./tf_files/training_summaries (assuming you have an alias)
 3. Run python3 scripts/classify.py path_to_test_image